-A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG(LOCAL).
+A student or parent who is dissatisfied with the outcome of an investigation may appeal through policy FNG (LOCAL).

-[Also see Safety Transfers/Assignments on page 13, Dating Violence, Discrimination, Harassment, and Retaliation on page 33, Hazing on page 50, policy FFI, and the district improvement plan, a copy of which can be viewed in the campus office.]
+[See Safety Transfers/Assignments on page 18, Dating Violence, Discrimination, Harassment, and Retaliation on page 38, Hazing on page 54, policy FFI, the district's Student Code of Conduct, and the district improvement plan, a copy of which can be viewed in the campus office.